 What is the philosophy and objectives of CaseWare RCM?

-“A big part of Alessa and the philosophy of what we do is that customers are looking for people that they can trust and they can partner with and who is going to invest in their success,” says Andrew Simpson, CaseWare RCM Inc.’s Chief Operating Officer.
+“A big part of Alessa and the philosophy of what we do is that customers are looking for people that they can trust and they can partner with and who are going to invest in their success,” says Andrew Simpson, CaseWare RCM Inc.’s Chief Operating Officer.

 For a lot of vendors in this space, it is the customer that invests in their success, but CaseWare sees it the other way around.